vandre-sales/meliva-ds/docs/pages/getting-started/localization.md

 If you have any questions, please start a [discussion](https://github.com/shoelace-style/shoelace/discussions) or ask in the [community chat](https://discord.gg/mg8f26C).

 :::tip
-Shoelace provides a localization mechanism for component internals.
+Web Awesome provides a localization mechanism for component internals.
 This is not designed to be used as localization tool for your entire application.
 You should use a more appropriate tool such as [i18next](https://www.i18next.com/) if you need to localize content in your app.
 :::

 ## Multiple Locales Per Page